Intro

 But don't worry - the API isn't broken.
 This just means you've reached the last page of results.

-The most common use case involves writing code to paginate with some kind of a loop.
+The most common use case involves writing code to paginate using a loop.
 When doing this, make sure to include code to handle this edge case to avoid crashing your program.

-Sometimes you may only want to extract data from the newest videos, the most popular videos, or the highest rated videos.
+Sometimes you may only want to extract data from the newest, the most popular, or the highest-rated videos.
 You can also use the sp filter to change the sort order.

 Applying Filters